meselekebede/alx-zero_day/README.md

-this is the second readme in root
+this is the second readme in root updated on the GitHub niterface